sunglyoungKim/Magma/README.md

 ## :sparkles: Highlights
 * **Digital and Physical Worlds:** Magma is the first-ever foundation model for multimodal AI agents, designed to handle complex interactions across both virtual and real environments!
-* **Versatile Capabilities:** Magma as a single model not only posseesses generic image and videos understanding ability, but alse generate goal-driven visual plans and actions, making it versatile for different agentic tasks!
+* **Versatile Capabilities:** Magma as a single model not only possesses generic image and videos understanding ability, but also generate goal-driven visual plans and actions, making it versatile for different agentic tasks!
 * **State-of-the-art Performance:** Magma achieves state-of-the-art performance on various multimodal tasks, including UI navigation, robotics manipulation, as well as generic image and video understanding, in particular the spatial understanding and reasoning!
 * **Scalable Pretraining Strategy:** Magma is designed to be **learned scalably from unlabeled videos** in the wild in addition to the existing agentic data, making it strong generalization ability and suitable for real-world applications!